top of page

 Instead, it was basically slander of a plant.

-Angry Parker
+Angry Toddler

 Parker does not approve of plant slander; it makes him very angry.